Wednesday, February 10, 2010

 Here's a shot from the underside of this crab fly...

-Now, its time to go fishing and enjoy your well tied crab fly!
+Now, its time to go fishing and catch the big one!

 Anonymous said...